-Within our school worship is Christian in character reflecting the Anglican tradition.
+Within our school, worship is Christian in character reflecting the Anglican tradition.
+It is most explicitly expressed within the following key events:

-The annual Service of Praise and Thanksgiving is an invitation to all to give thanks for the life and work of the school.
-It encourages gratitude, contemplation and praise.

-Holy Communion lies at the heart of the Christian faith and Christ's teaching.
+- The annual Service of Praise and Thanksgiving is an invitation to all to give thanks for the life and work of the school.
+It encourages gratitude, contemplation and praise. - Holy Communion which lies at the heart of the Christian faith and Christ's teaching.
 It is a profound individual and collective act of worship which is open to all.

 Collective worship is a rich opportunity to provide for pupils' spiritual, moral, social and cultural development.
-For this to be successful worship should:
+In both implicit and explicit ways, collective worship will:

-- Relate to the worship of God - Have a sense of occasion - Invite participation - Provide an opportunity for the school community to explore their inner feelings as reflective, thinking individuals - Foster a sense of each person's unique worth - Provide opportunity for individuals and the community to share what is of importance to them - Respect the integrity of all individuals, valuing everyone as a child of God - Promote Christian values - Promote the Christian foundation for the rules within our school - Promote personal qualities such as thoughtfulness, fairness, respect and honesty - Reflect on models of moral virtue in literature and the lives of contemporary people and those of the past - Foster a sense of community and belonging - Be varied in style and include different forms of expression such as art, music etc - · Celebrate students' talents and achievements - Make use of symbols and imagery - Encourage respect and care for the world by nurturing a positive attitude to both local and global environmental issues
+- Relate to the worship of God - Have a sense of occasion - Invite participation - Provide an opportunity for the school community to explore their inner feelings as reflective, thinking individuals - Foster a sense of each person's unique worth - Provide opportunity for individuals and the community to share what is of importance to them - Respect the integrity of all individuals, valuing everyone as a child of God - Promote Christian values - Promote the Christian foundation for the rules within our school - Promote personal qualities such as thoughtfulness, fairness, respect and honesty - Reflect on models of moral virtue in literature and the lives of contemporary people and those of the past - Foster a sense of community and belonging - Be varied in style and include different forms of expression such as art, music etc - Celebrate students' talents and achievements - Make use of symbols and imagery - Encourage respect and care for the world by nurturing a positive attitude to both local and global environmental issues

-In common with other Anglican schools, worship will reflect some of the essential features within the rich traditions of Anglican prayer and worship and will include:
+In common with other Anglican schools, worship often reflects some of the essential features within the rich traditions of Anglican prayer and worship and includes:

-- Using the Bible as a source book for inspiration and learning - The use of prayer with opportunities for staff and students to be involved in leading these - Reflecting on Christian symbols and their use in worship
+- Using the Bible as a source book for inspiration and learning - The use of prayer with opportunities for staff and students to be involved in leading these

-- Observing the cycle of the Anglican year: Advent, Christmas, Lent, Easter and Pentecost - Providing opportunities to discover the value of meditation and silence within the context of Christian worship - Recognizing that the Anglican church has a strong commitment to ecumenism which may be expressed when members of other churches are invited to lead - Experiencing the bond of community which encompasses gender, age, race and religious opinion.
+- Reflection on Christian symbols and their use in worship - Observing the cycle of the Anglican year: Advent, Christmas, Lent, Easter and Pentecost - Providing opportunities to discover the value of meditation and silence within the context of Christian worship - Recognizing that the Anglican church has a strong commitment to ecumenism which may be expressed when members of other churches are invited to lead - Experiencing the bond of community which encompasses gender, age, race and religious opinion.
 This can be expressed through the range of visitors who are invited to lead or attend school worship - Sharing in a commitment to dialogue with other faiths, shown in the welcome offered to all students and the celebration of shared values and beliefs - The incorporation of music as part of worship